 Why does the Torah break off the narrative here, to discuss the lineage of Reuven, Shimon and Levi?

-Rashi #1, Rashbam #1 and Seforno: It is important at this juncture to present the Yichus of Levi on account of Moshe and Aharon.
+Rashi #1 and Rashbam #1: It is important at this juncture to present the Yichus of Levi on account of Moshe and Aharon.
 1 And it would not have been befitting to begin with Levi, 2 so it begins with Reuven.

-Why does the Torah tell how long Levi lived?
+Why does the Torah tell us how long Levi lived?